mbannour/zio-mongoDB/README.md

 }
 ```

-Zio-mongo allows you to query a stream of document with using ZMongoDB:
+zio-mongo allows you to query a stream of document with using ZMongoSource:

 Here an example of using  mongoDb with ZIO streams: